stephanieye/helloworld/README.md

 * In general, my hacky way of passing data from the frontend to the backend is probably not the most elegant way.

-* As for non-hacky matters, all place entries are currently sorted alphabetically according to place name.
-A future task would be to create the functionality to sort the entries by country and continent, as well as to introduce stats as to the number of places/countries/continents visited.

 * Google Maps API matters: though I am able to automatically obtain an image of an entered place through the API, after a few days the URL becomes invalid and returns an ugly placeholder image.
 I am unsure if there is a way to circumvent this, or if I simply have to accept it as one of the API's quirks.
+At the moment, I have commented out the mechanism to fetch an image via the API, instead providing a default image of the globe.
+The user can replace the default image with their own image url if they edit the entry.

+* Data presentation matters: all place entries are currently sorted alphabetically according to place name.
+A future task would be to create the functionality to sort the entries by country and continent, as well as to introduce stats as to the number of places/countries/continents visited.

 --------------
 ##Technologies